Imported Transactions: The Needs Review Workflow

 BeeKeeper connects to your bank account and automatically imports transactions so you don’t have to enter them by hand.
-The Bank Tab is where you review those imported transactions and turn them into proper accounting entries.
+The Needs Review tab is where you review those imported transactions and turn them into proper accounting entries.
 This is one of the most important parts of your job as treasurer.

-The Bank Tab lives on each bank account in your Chart of Accounts.
+The Needs Review tab lives on each bank account in BeeKeeper.
 It shows all transactions imported from your connected bank that still need your attention.

 How to access it:

 You will see a list of imported transactions pulled from your bank, sorted by date.
-Each transaction shows the date, description (payee), amount, and its current status.
-Transactions that BeeKeeper has already matched to an account or vendor will show those suggestions for your review.
+Each transaction shows the date, amount, description (payee), and reference number.
+Transactions that BeeKeeper has already matched will appear with a preselected account ready for your review.

 Understanding Transaction Status